Italian Americans: Women

 Italian women who arrived during the period of mass immigration had to adapt to new and unfamiliar social and economic conditions.
-Mothers, who had the task of raising the children and providing for the welfare of the family, commonly demonstrated great courage and resourcefulness in meeting these obligations, often under adverse living conditions.
+Mothers, who had the task of raising the children and providing for the welfare of the family, commonly demonstrated great courage and resourcefulness in meeting those obligations, often under adverse living conditions.
 Their cultural traditions, which placed the highest priority on the family, remained strong as Italian immigrant women adapted to these new circumstances.

-To assist the immigrants in the Little Italies, who were overwhelmingly Catholic, Pope Leo XIII dispatched a contingent of priests, nuns and brothers of the Missionaries of St. Charles Borromeo and other orders.
-Among these was Sister Francesca Cabrini, who founded dozens of schools, hospitals and orphanages.
+To assist the immigrants in the Little Italys, who were overwhelmingly Catholic, Pope Leo XIII dispatched a contingent of priests, nuns, and brothers of the Missionaries of St. Charles Borromeo and other orders.
+Among these was Sister Francesca Cabrini, who founded dozens of schools, hospitals, and orphanages.
 She was canonized as the first American saint in 1946.

 Married women typically avoided factory work and chose home-based economic activities such as dressmaking, taking in boarders, and operating small shops in their homes or neighborhoods.
 Italian neighborhoods also proved attractive to midwives, women who trained in Italy before coming to America.
 Many single women were employed in the garment industry as seamstresses, often in unsafe working environments.
-Many of the 146 who died in the Triangle Shirtwaist Factory fire in 1911 were Italian-American women.
+Many of the 146 who died in the Triangle Shirtwaist Factory fire in 1911 were Italian American women.
 Angela Bambace was an 18-year-old Italian American organizer for the International Ladies Garment Workers Union in New York who worked to secure better working conditions and shorter hours for women workers in the garment industry.